faranalytics/network-services/README.md

 The [*Scalability*](https://github.com/faranalytics/scalability) package, for example, uses *Network-Services* in order to scale an arbitrary Service App using Worker threads.

 ## Scaling
 *Network-Services* is architected in order to support a variety of scaling models.
 The model implemented by the utility [Service Pool](#service-pool) facility, which supports request-response messaging, is just one of many possible approaches to scaling an application built on *Network-Services*.

-For example, a Service Pool implementation where there is a one-to-one relationship between Service APIs and Service Apps would permit bi-directional communication.
+For example, a Service Pool implementation where there is a one-to-one relationship between Service APIs and Service Apps would facilitate bi-directional communication.
 An alternative approach may be to run multiple servers in separate processes or Worker threads, connect to each of them, and round-robin through the respective Service APIs.
-Likewise, a container orchestration framework could be used to easily scale a *Network-Services* app.
+Likewise, a container orchestration framework could be used in order to easily scale a *Network-Services* app.

 Complexities arise when muxing many-to-many relationships; hence, please see the simple and capable [`ServicePool`](https://github.com/faranalytics/network-services/blob/main/src/service_pool.ts) implementation for relevant considerations if you wish to draft a custom implementation.